Watermark Beach Resort Welcomes Adair Scott

 An affinity for flavourful local fare has been ingrained in Chef Adair Scott from birth.
 From his idyllic childhood on a small farm outside Prince George mingling with the feathered and bovine residents, Adair gained a deep respect and understanding for the origin of great ingredients.
 And a part-time cooking job at a local restaurant as a teen cemented his passion for his future profession.
 So it was no surprise that the budding young chef left home and hit the road for Kelowna at the tender age of 18 to pursue his culinary career.

-After returning from the land down under, Adair took a gig with beloved community bakery Lake Village Bakery in Osoyoos.
+After returning from the land down under, Adair took a gig with a beloved community bakery, Lake Village Bakery in Osoyoos.
 It was there that he fell in love with the region, its lifestyle and all Osoyoos has to offer to an eager young chef willing to experiment with its bounties.

-Adair is brings his love of all things local to his role as the Executive Chef of the Watermark Beach Resort.
+Adair brings his love of all things local to his role as the Executive Chef of the Watermark Beach Resort.
 He oversees catering for the resort’s conference space, which hosts meetings, weddings and large group gatherings throughout the year.
 Adair has also taken the reins of The Restaurant at Watermark, the resort’s full-service restaurant in the sun-soaked town.
 With distinct influences from the Mediterranean, the restaurant focuses on fine regional wine pairings and tasty dishes perfect for sharing that change seasonally.
 Additionally, he manages the outdoor barbecue kitchen featured on the resort’s deck, where the culinary team serves up sizzling summer dishes fresh off the grill daily.

 It doesn’t get better than this.